bezaspace/tqy/Progress.md

 - Code follows TypeScript best practices with proper typing
 - Tasks can now be scheduled with date and time information
 - Real-time sync removed for server-side simplicity; can be re-added if needed
+- Fixed React infinite re-render issues in edit dialog and TimePicker by controlling dialog state and optimizing TimePicker onChange handlers

 This project demonstrates a complete, production-ready task management application with modern web technologies and server-side database access.